lextm/iisexpress-httpplatformhandler/Readme.md

 ## Notes

 * The current release only supports Windows x64 machines.
-* The scripts must be run as administrator.
+* The scripts must be run as administrator, because they need to copy/remove files to/from Program Files folder.
 * **`install.ps1` and `uninstall.ps1` only manipulate the default IIS Express config file in current user's My Documents folder.**
 * **If a custom config file needs to be modified, run the PowerShell scripts with arguments (like `install.ps1 -fileName custom.config`).**